 her/his/their/its direct involvement in nature.

-"big bang" about 15,000 million years ago as his method.
+"big bang" about 14 billion years ago as his method.
 He set up

 basic laws to govern the running of the universe, and then left the scene entirely.

-has not been seen since.
+has not been seen or heard from since.
 The earth coalesced about 4 or 5 thousand million years ago

 without any input from God.
 Later, elementary life forms formed, which evolved into the